-A 21-credit credit minor in Native American Studies is currently under development.
-Understanding that there is no single “Native American” perspective, the program will explore Native American histories and cultures through varied Native community experiences and points-of-view.
-The multi-disciplinary curriculum will create:
+Understanding that there is no single “Native American” perspective, this program explores Native American histories and cultures through varied Native community experiences and points of view.
+This multi-disciplinary curriculum, which is open to all undergraduate students, is aimed to lead you to:

-- Informed comprehension of Native American histories and distinct Native American colonial experiences;
+- An informed comprehension of Native American histories and distinct Native American colonial experiences;

 - Insightful consideration of varied Native American social, cultural, and political perspectives, including contemporary community priorities;